Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 The very first thing you should do when your Facebook ad account is disabled is to chat with the support team at Facebook to directly address your problem.

-To find the live chat option, you can do as following:
+To find the live chat option, you can do the following:

-- Tell the representative that your ad account is disabled by mistake and share the necessary information as required.
+• Tell the representative that your ad account was disabled by mistake and share the necessary information as required.

 Note: Not everyone can chat or speak live with Meta to get help with account issues.
 It depends on the supported regions, the time you reach out, and the account level.